HAbitsLab/SyncWISE/README.md

 <!--4. `summarize.py`: generate final result or sensitivity study result summary.-->

-Note: we use cross-correlation calculation function copied from https://lexfridman.com/carsync/ (the baseline method in our paper) for a fair comparison, the same as the following experiments.
+Note: we use cross-correlation calculation function copied from https://lexfridman.com/carsync/ (the baseline method in our paper) for a fair comparison, the same for the following experiments.

 ### Result: